 To "plagiarize" is to present someone else's writing or ideas as your own.
-The most common example is copying something word for word, including phrases unique to someone's writing style, without the use of quotation marks.
+The most common example is copying something word for word without the use of quotation marks.
 You also plagiarize when you use someone's ideas without giving them credit.

-If you wrote your paper all by yourself, you will have a certain style or “voice” to your writing that can be identified by your teacher.
-Most likely, your teacher has had you in class for a while and has read your writing on tests and short essays.
-When your teacher comes across writing that “doesn’t sound like you,” he or she can easily Google the phrases that stand out, print them, and give you your zero.
+If you wrote your paper by yourself, you will have a certain style or “voice” to your writing that can be identified by your teacher.
+When your teacher comes across writing that “doesn’t sound like you,” he or she can easily Google the phrases that stand out or you may be caught with a plagiarism detector.
 It’s simply not worth it to try.
-In addition to the fact that you learned nothing in the process and you are unprepared for higher education, you will face disciplinary action that may preclude you from induction to the National Honor Society (or could lead to your expulsion).
+In addition to the fact that you have learned nothing and you are unprepared for higher education, you may face disciplinary action that can preclude you from induction to the National Honor Society (or could lead to your expulsion).
 According to the Monty Tech Student Handbook:

 Any student caught cheating by a teacher will receive a grade of zero (0) for the work involved.
 In addition, the incident will be reported to the Dean of Students on a referral form.
 Repeated offenses may result in course failure and/or suspension (47-48).

-To provide appropriate credit, you need parenthetical citations and the source needs to be listed at the end of your paper in a “Works Cited” (MLA format) or a “References” page (APA format).
+To provide appropriate credit, you need parenthetical (or in-text) citations and the source needs to be listed at the end of your paper in a “Works Cited” (MLA format) or “References” page (APA format) or "Bibliography" (Chicago).